samblenny/markab-lab/markab-language/README.md

 Install Procedure:

-1. Copy `markab-mode.el` to your into somewhere on your emacs load-path
+1. Copy `markab-mode.el` into somewhere on your emacs load-path

-2. Add something similar to this to your `.emacs`:
+2. Add this, or something similar, to your `.emacs`:
    ```
    (when (locate-library "markab-mode")
       (require 'markab-mode))